Welcome to Kelly's Working Well Farm

 Upcoming Events

-Green Roots Convergence offers deep dives, stand-alone wisdom, knowledge and skill-sharing sessions, facilitated community conversations, participatory art, music and performance, food, kids activities and more!
+Green Roots Convergence offered deep dives, stand-alone wisdom, knowledge and skill-sharing sessions, facilitated community conversations, participatory art, music and performance, food, kids activities and more!

 For more information on these events go to Workshops, Special Events and Opportunities